venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 #### How will you implement dropout during forward and backward passes?

 #### Briefly explain the K-Means clustering and how can we find the best value of K.
+#### For k-means or kNN, why do we use Euclidean distance over Manhattan distance?

 #### Explain the difference between KNN and k-means clustering.

+#### Explain the difference between the normal soft margin SVM and SVM with a linear kernel.

 #### What is the Bayes’ Theorem?
 Why do we use it?
 #### What are Naive Bayes classifiers?
 Why do we use them?

+#### You build a random forest model with 10,000 trees.
+Training error as at 0.00, but the validation error is 34.23.
+Explain what went wrong.

+Your model is likely overfitted.
+A training error of 0.00 means that the classifier has mimicked training data patterns.
+This means that they aren’t available for our unseen data, returning a higher error.

+When using random forest, this will occur if we use a large number of trees.

 #### Describe the motivation behind random forests.
 #### What are the differences and similarities between gradient boosting and random forest?

+#### Why does XGBoost perform better than SVM?

+XGBoost is an ensemble method that uses many trees.
+This means it improves as it repeats itself.

+SVM is a linear separator.
+So, if our data is not linearly separable, SVM requires a Kernel to get the data to a state where it can be separated.
+This can limit us, as there is not a perfect Kernel for every given dataset.

+####  You are told that your regression model is suffering from multicollinearity.
+How do verify this is true and build a better model?

+You should create a correlation matrix to identify and remove variables with a correlation above 75%.
+Keep in mind that our threshold here is subjective.

+You could also calculate VIF (variance inflation factor) to check for the presence of multicollinearity.
+A VIF value greater than or equal to 4 suggests that there is no multicollinearity.
+A value less than or equal to 10 tells us there are serious multicollinearity issues.

+You can’t just remove variables, so you should use a penalized regression model or add random noise in the correlated variables, but this approach is less ideal.

+#### You are given a data set with missing values that spread along 1 standard deviation from the median.
+What percentage of data would remain unaffected?

+The data is spread across the median, so we can assume we’re working with normal distribution.
+This means that approximately 68% of the data lies at 1 standard deviation from the mean.
+So, around 32% of the data is unaffected.

+#### How would you prevent a neural network from overfitting?

+#### Explain how to apply drop-out.
+Does it differ for train and test?

+#### Describe convolution types and the motivation behind them.

+#### Why do we need positional encoding in transformers?
+#### Describe several attention mechanisms, what are advantages and disadvantages?
+#### What techniques for NLP data augmentation do you know?

 ## Interview Case Studies